AgoRapide/AgoRapide/README.md

 AgoRapide is a lightweight library with untraditional ideas for specially interested people.
 In some areas we reinvent the wheel with happy abandon, in other we are more traditional.
 We hope everything is easily understood.

 AgoRapide is about avoiding repetition.
 By repetition we mean all kinds of tasks that are similar to each other.
-Like creating tables, API-methods, objects, properties for objects, populating objects, validating properties.
-Every time that we see a pattern of repetition we try factor out the common component.
+Like creating tables, API-methods, objects, properties for objects, populating objects, validating properties, naming of properties.
+Every time that we see a pattern of repetition we try to factor out the common component.
 See further down for more details about repetition.

 AgoRapide is an integrated solution encompassing API, documentation, unit-testing and an administrative HTML5-based interface all in one single integrated package.